YouTube Kids Alternatives

 What is the best third-party YouTube whitelist app for kids?

 VidCove is the best third-party YouTube whitelist app when your child wants real YouTube creators, but you want parent-approved channels, no Shorts, no recommendations, TV, mobile, and web support, and Strict Mode for per-video approval.
-WhitelistVideo and Kivvie are also worth comparing.
+Other tools appear in this category, but this guide centers VidCove's fit.

 Most parents do not actually want to ban YouTube.
 They want to keep the parts that are useful - science videos, craft channels, music lessons, trusted preschool creators - and remove the parts that make YouTube feel out of control: Shorts, recommendations, comments, open search, and "up next" drift.